rails/rails/README.md

 database rows as objects and embellish these data objects with business logic methods.
-Although most Rails models are backed by a database, models can also be ordinary Ruby classes, or Ruby classes that implement a set of interfaces as provided by the [Active Model](activemodel/README.rdoc) module.
+Although most Rails models are backed by a database, models can also be ordinary Ruby classes or Ruby classes that implement a set of interfaces as provided by the [Active Model](activemodel/README.rdoc) module.

 ## Controller layer

 The _**Controller layer**_ is responsible for handling incoming HTTP requests and providing a suitable response.
-Usually this means returning HTML, but Rails controllers can also generate XML, JSON, PDFs, mobile-specific views, and more.
+Usually, this means returning HTML, but Rails controllers can also generate XML, JSON, PDFs, mobile-specific views, and more.
 Controllers load and manipulate models, and render view templates in order to generate the appropriate HTTP response.
 In Rails, incoming requests are routed by Action Dispatch to an appropriate controller, and